sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 });
 ```

-Next we define the options our custom control supports.
+Next we define the options for our custom control.
 Those options include its position on the map, the text and tooltip (title) for its states, and functions to call when the animation starts or stops.
-By defining those within an `options` object we let Leaflet integrate it within the normal Leaflet functionality.
+Below, we define these within an `options` object, which lets Leaflet integrate them within its normal functionality.

 ``` {.javascript .numberLines}
 L.Control.Animate = L.Control.extend({